muhammed-shihebi/React-.NetCore-Example/Readme.md

-In this Project I learned how to develop a web application using React in the frontend and .Net Core in the backend.
+In this project I learned how to develop a web application using React in the frontend and .Net Core in the backend.

 Various packages and libraries were used to implemente this application like: